 There are many successful therapeutic approaches for helping someone with ADHD.
 Evidenced-based treatment for ADHD draws primarily from Cognitive Behavioral Therapy (CBT), Mindfulness and Somatic interventions.
 Besides, I draw from theories such as Psychodynamic, Family Systems, and Humanism to process deeper issues.

 Our careers and our sense of self are usually tightly linked, yet we don’t always recognize this tie.
+I integrate my formal training in mental health and vocational counseling to assist individuals in redefining their concept of self and success.

 Managing your career is not a one-time decision, but a series of decisions you make over a lifetime.
 Obtaining information about your personality type, interests and values allows you to make appropriate decisions.
 Also, counseling offers a step further than coaching.
 Career counseling takes you to deeper level of awareness and processing.
 I will help you understand the unconscious parts of your mind that sometimes are in conflict with each other.
 This tends to result in paralysis analysis or continuous dissatisfaction with whatever decisions you make.